lincc-frameworks/notebooks_lf/sprints/2026/07_17/README.md

 - [stretch goal] DP1/DP2 field search

 _If your demo will be long, or you want to have a discussion, please put your name at the end_

+---

+- Catalog page in our API Reference
+- Display subcolumns in nested column
+- Index catalogs and id_search
+- lsdb-rubin 1-line LC plot